Miami Divorce Attorney Comprehensive Solutions to Your Family's Needs.

 Miami-Dade Divorce Lawyers

-Regardless of how you came to this point, many issues must be resolved in a divorce.
+Regardless of how you arrived at this point, many issues must be resolved in a divorce.
 The divorce lawyers in Miami-Dade at Orshan, Spann & Fernandez-Mesa protect your best interests while guiding you through the oftentimes difficult process.

 For every decision, we extend advice and support.
 For every dispute, we stand behind you as strong legal advocates.
 We represent men, women, and children throughout the South Florida area from our divorce firm in Coral Gables.